 Professor Mitch Kowalski is a lawyer, speaker, international adviser on legal operations, author of two books ('The Great Legal Reformation: Notes from the Field' and 'Avoiding Extinction: Reimagining Legal Services for the 21st Century'), Fastcase 50 Innovator Award Honoree and Gowling WLG Visiting Professor in Legal Service Innovation at the University of Calgary Law School.
 So naturally, we were delighted to catch-up with him to discuss all things Free Range Lawyers related.
 Fascinated by genuine and thoughtful innovation in legal services delivery, Mitch makes an incisive and challenging interviewer!
-Read on for a summary of our discussion.
+Read on for a summary of the discussion we had when we launched Free Range Lawyers.

 As a hub devoted solely to meeting the needs of law firms and law companies – rather than in-house teams – through remote working assignments, Free Range Lawyers is a unique concept in legal services.
 Tell me a little about how the concept grew.